Metabolic window

-The metabolic window (also called the anabolic window or protein window) is a term used in strength training to describe the 15-minute (give or take, dependent on the individual) period after exercise during which nutrition can shift the body from a catabolic state to an anabolic one.
+The metabolic window (also called the anabolic window or protein window) is a term used in strength training to describe the 2 hour (give or take, dependent on the individual) period after exercise during which nutrition can shift the body from a catabolic state to an anabolic one.
 Specifically, it is during this period that the intake of protein and carbohydrates can aid in the increase of muscle mass.

-Currently there is not sufficient scientific evidence to support the metabolic window theory.
+Increasing protein synthesis, reducing muscle protein breakdown and replenishing muscle glycogen are all processes that take place at a slow rate in the body.
+When fueling the body with nutrients immediately after a workout, the body increases the rate of repair and is at its prime functioning to gain muscle mass.

-The metabolic window is based on your body's anabolic response.
-Anabolism is when small molecules grow into bigger complex molecules.
-This is the opposite to catabolism, when larger molecules break down in the body.
-During anabolism, the molecules form into new larger cells and tissues.
+While there is not currently sufficient scientific evidence to support the metabolic window theory, understanding anabolism vs. catabolism, the concept of fasted exercise, and the role glycogen and protein play, can help find methods to work out and build muscle in the most advantageous way.

-After strength training, your body is anabolic.
-This physical state requires a lot of cellular processes to take place for muscle repair and growth.
-These processes are fueled by nutrients called protein and carbohydrates.
-The associated benefits to hitting the metabolic window of 30 minutes or less include increasing protein synthesis, reducing muscle protein breakdown and replenishing muscle glycogen.
-These are all processes that take place at a slow rate in the body and by pumping your body full of nutrients immediately after a workout, allows your body to increase the rate of repair and hopefully gain more muscle mass.
+Anabolism vs. Catabolism

-There are also other factors that come into play when discussing the metabolic window theory.
-Some of these factors include how muscle protein breakdown (MPB) and muscle protein synthesis (MPS) interact, and the timing if protein consumption prior to or following a workout.
-The most well proven variable to muscle building is progressive overload, which involves lifting more resistance over time, to which the muscles adapt.
+The metabolic window is based on the body's anabolic response.
+Anabolism is a set of metabolic processes that build complex molecules from simpler ones.
+Catabolism on the other hand is the opposite reaction, and breaks down molecules, which in turn releases energy.
+However it is important to understand how exactly the body operates and is able to perform these metabolic processes at its optimum potential.
+Although there are certain uncontrollable factors that affect the human body's metabolism, there are things that are in one's own control;